-Safety, comfort, performance and handling, the 3 Series give you all these is healthy amounts, allowing you to have peace of mind with your choice of vehicle.
+Safety, comfort, performance and handling, the 3 Series give you all these in healthy abundance, allowing you to have peace of mind with your choice of vehicle.
+A time-tested choice of many motorists across the world, take advantage of a BMW 3 Series lease deal with Leasing Options today and let us organise the perfect bespoke arrangement for you now.

 It’s a strong proposition.